 Evaluation is based on class participation, practical skills and written examinations.
 Letter grades are based on a four point (4.0) grading scale.
-Listed below are the grading symbols and the grade point.
+Listed below are the grading symbols and the grade points.

+Letter Code Description Quality Points

-$A \ldots \ldots \ldots$ Excellent 4.0 grade points per credit hour
+Α Excellent 4.0 grade points per credit hour

-В Above Average 3.0 grade points per credit hour
+B Above Average 3.0 grade points per credit hour

 C Average 2.0 grade points per credit hour

-$D \ldots \ldots$ Below Average 1.0 grade point per credit hour
+D Below Average 1.0 grade point per credit hour

-F Failing 0.0 grade points per credit hour
+F Failing .
+0.0 grade points per credit hour

 1 Incomplete Not computed in CGPA

 L Leave of Absence Not computed in CGPA

-$P\ \dots\dots\dots$ Pass Not computed in CGPA
+P Pass .
+Not computed in CGPA

-$R\ \dots\dots\dots$ Repeat Not computed in CGPA
+R Repeat Not computed in CGPA

-T Transfer Credit Not computed in CGPA

-W Withdrawal Not computed in CGPA
+W Withdrawal .
+Not computed in CGPA

-\An incomplete grade will revert to a grade of "F" if the student does not make arrangements with their instructor to submit any projects or complete final exams within 1 day of their course ending.
+^{}An incomplete grade will revert to a grade of "F" if the student does not make arrangements with their instructor to submit any projects or complete final exams within 1 day of their course ending.